taurusilver7/next-auth/README.md

 Perform the same action in auth, since next-auth creates custom pages for errors unaddressed and redirects them without supervision.
 For full security, and seamless UX, restrict the verification sequence in auth.

-Create the resend email verification sequence.
+Create the resend email verification sequence in [resend](https://resend.com/overview) an email service platform.
+Get the API key.

+Create a confirm link and a new route `auth/new-verification` to check on the token sent for verification.
+Check if it has expired, gone through evenly, or for any other unknown errors.
+Update the user's email verification status in the database to the verified date.

 ## Learn More